Axes¶

 The axis system has no fields.

 puzzle.axes:add() adds a twist axis to the axis system, optionally adding layers to it and slicing the puzzle on each layer boundary.
 It takes two arguments: a vector for the new twist axis, and an optional table containing additional arguments.
+The new axis is returned.

 If the vector is an orbit of vectors instead of just a single one, then puzzle.axes:add() will add an axis for each vector, all with the same layers.
 If the orbit has names assigned, then the new axes created by the cut will be assigned those names.
+An orbit of the new axes is returned.

 The table may contain two optional keys: